Financial Priorities When You're in Debt

 Before optimization, stabilize the foundation:

-- Housing and utilities — eviction and shutoffs create irreversible damage.
+- Housing and utilities — eviction and shutoffs create irreversible damage and legal costs that dwarf monthly card interest.

-- Food and required transport — you cannot earn income without basic mobility.
+- Food and required transport — you cannot earn income without basic mobility and health.

-- Minimum debt payments on all accounts — late fees and penalty APRs erase strategy gains.
+- Minimum debt payments on all accounts — late fees and penalty APRs erase strategy gains and can persist for months.

 - Required insurance — health, auto, and home/renters per your situation.